-Confronting Contamination
+Confronting Contamination:

-Five reasons to reject co-existence 5
+Five reasons to reject GM co-existence

-eople all over the world are looking to Europe, where the hard-fought moratorium on genetically modified organisms (GMOs) is about to be lifted and where the struggle is now on to determine what will take its place.
+People all over the world are looking to Europe, where the hard-fought moratorium on genetically modified organisms (GMOs) is about to be lifted and where the struggle is now on to determine what will take its place.
 Genetic contamination is at the centre of the debate and much is being said about thresholds, co-existence and preserving "consumer choice".
 But there's a lot that's not being said, particularly when it comes to how Europe's decisions will affect the rest of the world.
 The larger issues at stake are in danger of disappearing in the minutiae of official negotiations.

-Genetic contamination should be seen for what it is: an inevitable consequence of genetically modified (GM) agriculture and the cornerstone of the biotech industry's efforts to make the global acceptance of GM crops a fait accompli.
-The biotech industry wants its opponents to believe that the only option left is to 'manage' the co-existence of

-GM and non-GM agriculture.
+Genetic contamination should be seen for what it is: an inevitable consequence of GM agriculture and the cornerstone of the biotech industry's efforts to make the global acceptance of GM crops a fait accompli.
+The biotech industry wants its opponents to believe that the only option left is to "manage" the co-existence of GM and non-GM agriculture.
 They want us to abandon the fight to stop genetic engineering and to turn our efforts to salvaging remnants of non-GM agriculture, in much the same way that they've tried to co-opt the struggle for biodiversity into a non-threatening campaign to protect global 'hot spots'.
-But such co-existence will inevitably lead to a two-stream system of global food and agriculture - a GM free niche market for the very rich and a GM polluted supply for the rest of us - with the same small number of corporations controlling both streams, from seed to supermarket.
+But such co-existence will inevitably lead to a two-stream system of global food and agriculture - a GM-free niche market for the very rich and a GM-polluted supply for the rest of us - with the same few corporations controlling both streams from seed to supermarket.
+In the face of this, more and more people are working courageously, with whatever means they can, to keep farms, zones, provinces, states, countries and regions GM-free.